notmyst33d/tankie/README.md

 # tankie
-Tanki Online model, map and library conversion for Godot(or any)
+Tanki Online model, map and library conversion for Godot(or any other engine)

 ## Features
 * Convert maps from old XML format to new LegacyMap JSON format